I Want to Be Green But It’s Too Expensive! | Wealthsimple

 While being mindful of your intake (and budget) is always helpful, it’s a waste of time to beat yourself up for participating in a system for which there is no viable alternative.
 So please be kind to yourself, and know that it’s not easy to balance caring about the future with trying to stay afloat while working what is now, on average, a 50-hour workweek.

 A lot of us tend to treat ourselves as billboards that advertise an idea of who we are — a hat or a bag can say, “Howdy!
 I’m cool, but I don’t try too hard!”
 Or, “I am an athleisure yogi who also loves speed metal!”
 Ironically, we also tend to signal our environmentalism by... buying and wearing stuff!
-It’s called “virtue signalling.”
+It’s called “virtue signaling.”
 It means a) that you think being environmentally conscious is cool, b) that you want to buy things that advertise that particular type of coolness, and c) it’s often a marker of status, since sustainable stuff is usually more expensive than the world-wrecking alternatives.
-Sustainably farmed salmon for £16 a pound! £150 for eco-friendly jeans! £80,000 for a trendy hybrid-electric vehicle!
+Sustainably farmed salmon for $16 a pound! $150 for eco-friendly jeans! $80,000 for a trendy hybrid-electric vehicle!

 A hot take: There are worse kinds of consumerism.
 Hear me out!
 If you’re going to use shopping as a way to define yourself, this is at least a socially beneficial way to do it.
 Say your friend Bart, if you have a friend named Bart, really wants to elicit FOMO on his Instagram — isn’t FOMO about wearing an eco-friendly parka one of the more beneficial FOMOs around?
 Let’s harness shallowness for wind power!